Divine Healing Scriptures | Healing Summarized in One Page

 - • In sum, by the wounds/stripes inflicted upon Jesus’ body … you … have been healed.
 Sin and sickness were taken care of 2,000 years ago.
 Just as you can come to Jesus in faith for salvation, just as certainly you can come to Jesus for physical healing.
 Do it today.
 You have nothing to lose but your illness!

-If this brief study has strengthened your faith, I encourage you to copy the white jpeg above to your computer.
+If this brief study has strengthened your faith, I encourage you to copy the printable healing scriptures in the white jpeg above to your computer.
 Print and post several copies around your house.
 I've done so.
 I have one copy on our refrigerator, one on my dresser, and one at my desk.
 I try to read them out loud several times each day.
 And as I do that, I find my faith in the Lord for physical healing is growing.
 Try it; you'll be glad you did.
 And may God bless you with His healing touch.

 Type a few keywords into the